preciofishbone/OmniaDocsG2/admin-settings/business-group-settings/business-profile-features-610/index.rst

 ******************
 Here you handle image and video providers - activating, upgrading, removing.

-**Note!** Pexels - providing high quality photos - can not be used with Internet Explorer 11.

 **Note**!
 In Omnia on-prem, an internet connection must be available both on the server and on the client, for the internet based providers (for example Stream, YouTube, Pexel and Bing) to work.
 Also note that a separate subscription is needed for Microsoft Stream to be used on-prem.

 Default Content